jacobaparker/PRET/README.md

   Welcome to the Pupil Response Estimation Toolbox (PRET)!
 This is a freely available, Matlab toolbox for analyzing pupillometry data by modeling the pupil size time series as a linear combination of pupil responses to discrete events occurring over time.
-  The functions in this toolbox can be used to implement the analysis described in (insert paper here)[1], which builds upon the paradigm created by Hoeks and Levelt in 1993[2].
+  The functions in this toolbox can be used to implement the analysis described in Denison, Parker, and Carrasco[1], which builds upon the paradigm created by Hoeks and Levelt in 1993[2].
 Once you download PRET, you will be _ready_ to complete this type of analysis         yourself.

   Requires MATLAB and the Statistics Toolbox of MATLAB.